vmware-archive/datadog-config-oss/cloud-ops-example-doc.md

 # The Pivotal Cloud Ops Approach to Monitoring a Pivotal Cloud Foundry Deployment

-**NOTE: This content originally published as part of [Pivotal Cloud Foundry documentation](http://docs.pivotal.io/pivotalcf/1-6/opsguide/metrics.html).
-The PCF Docs team replaced it with more current content and moved it here for safe keeping.
+<strong>NOTE: This content originally published as part of [Pivotal Cloud Foundry documentation](http://docs.pivotal.io/pivotalcf/1-6/opsguide/metrics.html).
+The PCF Docs team replaced it with more current content and moved it here for safe keeping.</strong>

-Contributors to this `datadoc-config-oss` may have their way with this page in this location, no questions asked.**
+Contributors to this `datadoc-config-oss` repo may have their way with this page in this location, no questions asked.

 <hr>